zuozhenggh/learning-library/data-management-library/database/spatial/spatial-studio/env-mp/env-mp.md

 ## **STEP 5**: Verify Installation

-To verify that Spatial; Studio is operating properly, you will load, prepare, and visualize a small data sample.
+To verify that Spatial Studio is operating properly, you will load, prepare, and visualize a small data sample.
+The data contains a list of museums including name and address.
+You will geocode the data and visualize the data on an interactive map.

-1. Click the tile to **Create Dataset**.
-You will not create a connection here since you can use the Spatial Studio repository connection for this verification.
+1. You will not create a connection here since you can use the Spatial Studio repository connection for this verification.
+Click the tile to **Create Dataset**.

   ![Image alt text](images/verify-1.png "Image title")